ai-rio/QuoteKit/docs/stories/prd/story-1-2-company-and-quote-settings.md

-# Story 1.2: Company and Quote Settings
+# Story 1.2: Company and Quote Settings ✅ COMPLETED

 As a logged-in user,
 I want to enter my company details and professional settings,
 so that my quotes are automatically branded and calculated correctly.

+## ✅ Implementation Status: COMPLETED
+**Implemented**: January 2025
+**Status**: All acceptance criteria successfully implemented

 ## Acceptance Criteria